DominiqueAu91/Parametric-Backfire-Helix-Feed-for-the-Discovery-Dish/README.md

 ## Printing & assembly

 PETG ~20% infill; use the red helix preview to pre-check the wire path.
 Put the LNA right behind the reflector (shadowed), bias-T at the SDR.
 Keep unintended metal away from the donut edge; **0.29·λ** inner diameter is RF-critical.
+## Additional Files and Quick Start

+Alongside the parametric OpenSCAD sources, two key design files are provided:

+- **`tripod_helix_donut.scad`**
+  Parametric model of the backfire helix feed support with tripod posts, gussets, and donut base.
+  Fully customizable: frequency, reflector diameter, number of turns, pitch angle, etc.
+  Designed to generate a mechanically robust feed suitable for use at the focal point of the Discovery Dish or other parabolic reflectors.

+- **`para_extension_tube_inserts_M3.scad`**
+  Parametric design of the extension tube adapter.
+  This tube fits between Digitelektro’s *Discovery Dish helix adapter* and the backfire helix feed.
+  Its purpose is to house and protect an LNA (e.g. **SPF5189Z**), filter (e.g. **Mini-Circuits VHF 1200+**) and a Bias-T immediately behind the helix reflector, in the geometric shadow of the reflector.
+  It supports Ruthex threaded inserts (M3 or M4), making it easy to switch between different feeds (L-band and S-band) while maintaining strong mechanical stability.

+### Pre-generated STL Files

+For convenience, **STL files are provided for the 1420.42 MHz hydrogen line (H I radio astronomy)** configuration.
+These can be directly printed — PETG recommended, ≥20% infill — to assemble a ready-to-use feed for neutral hydrogen observations.

+### Quick Start

+1. If your goal is **1420 MHz radio astronomy (hydrogen line)**:
+   - Print the supplied STL files directly.
+   - Mount the backfire helix feed on your Discovery Dish using the extension tube.
+   - Insert your LNA + Bias-T inside the tube.

+2. If you want to explore **other bands**:
+   - Open `tripod_helix_donut.scad` in OpenSCAD.
+   - Adjust parameters (frequency, turns, reflector diameter, polarization).
+   - Export your own STL for printing.
+   - Optional: use `para_extension_tube_inserts_M3.scad` if you need the protected LNA/Bias-T housing.

+This makes the project **plug-and-play** for hydrogen line observations while still giving full flexibility for other L-band and S-band satellite experiments.

 ## Licensing & credits